securityjoes/Crowdstrike-Deploy/README.md

 ###### "Deploy Fast, Defend Faster."</br>

 ## Support Table
+This table represents the current platforms supported by Crowdstrike Deploy.
 | Operation System   | Support Status  | Cloud Service  | Support Status  |
 |:------------------:|:---------------:|:---------------:|:---------------:|
 | Windows 10         | ✔               | OneDrive        | ✔              |
 | Windows 11         | ✔               | Dropbox         | ✖              |
 | Linux              | ✖               | Google Drive    | ✖              |
 | Mac                | ✖               | MEGA            | ✖              |

+## How to Configure Crowdstrike Deploy?
+To be able to use Crowdstrike Deploy, you need to configure